Fix Version/s: 9

-The primary functional test of this enhancement will be able to inspect a configured set of modules to ensure that it is a valid combination of the modules defined herein, that each module has the expected content and exports the expected API packages, and that the modules have the expected dependence relationships.
+The primary functional test of this enhancement inspects a configured set of modules to ensure that it is a valid combination of the modules defined herein, that each module has the expected content and exports the expected API packages, and that the modules have the expected dependence relationships.

-The JCK must be enhanced to test those aspects of the module graph which become part of the Java SE Platform Specification.
+The JCK can now test those aspects of the module graph which become part of the Java SE Platform Specification.
 This includes the names of the SE modules, their exported API packages, and the dependences amongst them that cause SE API packages to be re-exported.
-The JCK must also be enhanced to test arbitrary configurations of the SE modules present in a Platform Implementation.
+The JCK can also test arbitrary configurations of the SE modules present in a Platform Implementation.

 Risks and Assumptions